chorobikmichal/Roguelike_game/README.md

 March 13,2016

-# 2d adventure roguelike game written in C
+# 2d adventure Roguelike Game written in C

 - The game’s objective is to collect as much gold as possible
 - The player faces different challenges such as interacting with monsters as they manoeuvre through different rooms and hallways